Understanding Zero Values in Go

 fmt.Println(s) // Output: ""

-Note that if you have an uninitialized slice of a certain type, like []string, and you use fmt to print it, the output will be [].
+If you have an uninitialized slice of a certain type, like []string, and you use the fmt package to print it, the output will be [].
 This is because the fmt package uses reflection to determine the type of the slice and what to print.
 When the slice is uninitialized, the type is still known, so the fmt package is able to print an empty slice of that type.
-However, the underlying value of the slice is still nil.
+However, the underlying value of the slice is still nil, which can be misleading.

 How to Avoid Errors Related to Nil Values